myungsan/myungsan/README.md

 - 🔭 I’m currently working on an app called EJ, Exercise Journal.
 - 🌱 I’m currently learning C++, HTML & CSS
 - 👯 I’m looking to collaborate on making apps for wellbeing of our lives.
-- ⚡ Fun fact: I'm a 2nd Dan Taekwondo Black Belt
+- ⚡ Fun fact: I sleep by 9pm LOL